A Scholarly Publication for Graduate Student Authors

 Advised by Dr. Anthony Bernier and the Editorial Advisory Board, the editorial team consists of current iSchool students.
 Authors from all over the world, currently enrolled in any graduate program or institution, are encouraged to submit work relevant to the information science field.

 The SRJ concentrates on providing students with deep developmental editing during the peer review process.
-Our goal is not to simply publish pieces that meet the baseline criteria, but to compliment your graduate-level studies with an immersive experience of the peer review process.
+Our goal is not to simply publish pieces that meet the baseline criteria, but to complement your graduate-level studies with an immersive experience of the peer review process.

 Join the editorial team!